In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption: Methods

 With these regularization terms, the reduced error functional takes the form:

-where $T$ and $L$ are the terminal time and the characteristic length, ensuring the terms have the same units, and $\alpha$, $\gamma$ are regularization parameters, the values of which are specified in Table~S1 of the Supporting Information.
+where $T$ and $L$ are the terminal time and the characteristic length, ensuring the terms have the same units, and $\alpha$, $\gamma$ are regularization parameters, the values of which are specified in Table~S1 of the Supplementary Material.
 We conclude this section by summarizing the objective of our study:

-This optimization method provides the desired value of $\kappa$ from~\eqref{p:kappa}, denoted by $\kappa_{\rm opt}$, which is primarily treated as constant, although it can also be allowed to vary spatially.
+This optimization method provides the desired value of $\kappa$ related to $K$ through \eqref{Eq:2}, denoted by $\kappa_{\rm opt}$, which is primarily treated as constant, although it can also be allowed to vary spatially.
 The method further determines the inlet velocity $\vin$, which is spatially varying.
 To ascertain whether blood slips at the boundary, we also compute the average tangential velocity at the wall, and compare it to the average velocity within the entire domain.